RT-LOC/zephyr-dwm1001/README.md

 # DWM1001 & Zephyr
 This project contains examples that show how to use the DWM1001 module together with Zephyr RTOS.
-The examples that decawave distributes along with their driver are adapted to work on the DWM1001-board.
+The examples that Decawave distributes along with their driver are adapted to work on the DWM1001-board.

 ## Getting Started

 ### What's required?
+#### OS
+Linux, Mac or Windows!

 #### Hardware
 You will need at least one `DWM1001-dev` board and a `micro-USB` cable.

 #### Software
-Make sure you have `CMake` and `ninja` installed on your PC.
-Some installation guidelines are added below.
+Make sure you have `CMake` (min 3.13.1) and `ninja` installed on your PC.
+If not, follow the instructions at https://docs.zephyrproject.org/latest/getting_started/index.html#set-up-a-development-system.
 In order to flash the boards, you will need `nrfjprog`.
 This program is added to this repository so that you don't need to install it explicitely (but you can of course).

-#### CMake
-TODO

-#### Ninja
-TODO

 ### Zephyr
 First you need to make sure you have downloaded & installed Zephyr with the DWM1001 BSP.